Folleach/GeometryDashAPI/README.md

 1. Install [`GeometryDashAPI`](https://www.nuget.org/packages/GeometryDashAPI/) from Nuget
 2. The end.
 You can use it :)

+## Versions convention

+The main version pattern is `0.x.y`
+Where `x` is this some new feature or a big rework
+Where `y` is this a small fix [bug]

+Sometimes there are `-alpha` suffix appears.
+This is means experiment release for include this library to other projects

+major 0 will be change to 1 when library will support most features of game

 ## Examples
 Now you can see examples [here](https://github.com/Folleach/GeometryDashAPI/tree/master/Examples).